jiaozizhao/Awesome-Spatio-temporal-human-action-detection-in-videos/README.md

 Like object detection, usually **mAP** (mean Average Precision) is used for evaluation.
 There are two commonly used metrics for evaluating action detection: frame-mAP and video-mAP.

+### Frame-mAP
-* **Frame-mAP** does not consider video property.
+Frame-mAP does not consider video property.
 It evaluates mAP based on a single frame.
 Frame-mAP@IoU=0.5 is mostly reported.
 (In my own opinion)I cannot to say it is not good for a video task, but it really ignore the temporal and continousing properties of an action.

+### Video-mAP
-*  **Video-mAP** caculates mAP based on an actionn tube IoU.
+Video-mAP caculates mAP based on an actionn tube IoU.
 Usually, Video-mAP@IoU=0.2, 0.5, 0.75, 0.9 and a mean Video-mAP@0.5:0.95(with step 0.05) are reported.
 **Note: High Frame-mAP may not result in high Video-mAP**.

 ## Papers